Andy Roddick: Playing style

-Roddick's serve was known for its power, usually travelling at around 130–150 mph (209~242 km/h) and often unreturnable.
+Roddick's serve was known for its power, usually travelling at 130–150 mph (209~242 km/h) and often unreturnable.
 He once held the record for fastest serve at 155 mph.
 Roddick's favorite shot is his off-forehand, which he used in combination with his kicker out wide.
 Roddick used to play his off-forehand frequently but later adjusted and used it to create points.
 He usually targeted the two corners to win aces.
 As for his second serve, he usually employed a heavy kick serve, then used a variety of spins, slices, and angles in the rally to throw off his opponent.
 He was noted for using heavy topspin on both his serves and his twist serve was particularly high kicking.

 Roddick also occasionally used the serve-and-volley tactic on both first and second services to surprise his opponent, though he generally remained near the baseline after a serve.
 He later developed a more all-court playing style compared to the aggressive baseline style he played with for most of his early career.
 Although Roddick's backhand was a weakness throughout his career, it improved somewhat in 2009 under Stefanki's guidance.